twilio/twilio-video-app-android/README.md

 ### Build

-Currently there are three product flavors for the application.
+There are different product flavors for the application:

 1. Internal - The application intended for internal testing and QA at Twilio. _This variant can only be built by Twilions._
-3. Community - The application intended for developers interested in using Programmable Video. _This variant can be built by all developers._
+1. Community - The application intended for developers interested in using Programmable Video. _This variant can be built by all developers._
    1. debug and release build types are supported.

 #### Building the Community Flavor